sbma44/hello-atom/README.md

 ```
 - copy the resulting JSON and save it to a file called `osmauth.json` in the `to-fix-on-top` subdirectory (there is an example file in there)
 - run `./run.sh` (or `run.cmd` in Windows?)
+- (you might then need to click on the auth link in the sidebar once)
 - fix some things!